Nodge/tsip-flow/README.md

-# Flow Implementation Compatible With TypeScript Interface Proposals
+# @tsip/flow - Reactive Data Flows for TypeScript

-A TypeScript implementation of reactive flows based on the TypeScript Interface Proposals.
+A TypeScript implementation of reactive flows based on the [TypeScript Interface Proposals (TSIP)](https://github.com/Nodge/ts-interface-proposals).
 This library provides both synchronous and asynchronous flow primitives for building reactive applications.

 ## Features

-- **TSIP Compliant**: Implements the TypeScript Interface Proposals for flows
+- **Standards-Based**: Built on the TypeScript Interface Proposals for seamless compatibility with TSIP-compatible libraries
-- **Synchronous Flows**: Create reactive values that can be subscribed to and updated
-- **Asynchronous Flows**: Handle async operations with pending, success, and error states
-- **TypeScript First**: Full type safety with comprehensive TypeScript support
+- **Type-Safe**: Full TypeScript support with comprehensive type inference
-- **Lightweight**: Zero dependencies and small bundle size (only 490B minified+gzipped)
+- **Lightweight**: Zero dependencies and only 490B minified+gzipped
-- **Framework Agnostic**: Works with any JavaScript framework or vanilla JS
+- **Universal**: Works in Node.js, browsers, and any JavaScript environment

 ## Installation